 sure to have even coverage.

-- Soak the Cedar plank in warm water for 20 minutes to 1 hour.
-Make sure that the plank is submerged by weighing it down.
+- Soak the Cedar plank in warm water for 15 minutes.

 - Let the puff pastry sit at room temperature for up to 30 minutes.
 Gently unfold the sheets.